My Favorite Puzzles

 There are two ideas.

-The first idea helps to calculate a reasonable minimum number of questions.
-Idea: If you ask K questions you can have 2K different sequences of yes/no answers.
+If you ask K questions you can have 2K different sequences of yes/no answers.
 If you can guess the number in K questions, that means that the number is uniquely defined by the yes/no sequence.
 Hence, the number of different sequences should be equal to or greater than N. That is 2K ≥ N.

 Another easy problem: Fake Coin.